aayurabh/ComputerVisionMultimodel/README.md

 # Computer Vision Multimodel Project

 This project demonstrates advanced real-time computer vision functionalities, integrating:
-- **Hand Gesture Detection**: Recognizes hand gestures to perform specific actions like controlling system volume.
+- **Hand Gesture Detection**: Recognizes hand gestures (thumb up for increase /down for decrease volume)to perform specific actions like controlling system volume.
-- **Object Detection**: Identifies objects in real-time using the YOLO model.
+- **Object Detection**: Identifies objects in real-time such as person, phone, animals, etc and also it will count the number of objects that you will show to web cam .
-- **Drawing Application**: Allows users to draw on the screen using hand gestures, enabling a creative and interactive experience.
+- **Drawing Application**: Allows users to draw on the screen using your index finger, enabling a creative and interactive experience.

 ## Key Features
 - Real-time gesture recognition for interactive control and drawing.